Unable to Vote in Person?

-The closing date for receipt of new proxy vote applications is 5pm, 6 working days before polling day except in cases where unforeseen illness or incapacity occurs.
-Applications may be made up until 5pm on polling day.
-All application forms must be sent for the attention of the Electoral Registration Officer at the Town Hall as above.
+The closing date for receipt of new proxy vote applications is 5pm, 6 working days before polling day.
+The only exception to this rule is for voters who are unable to vote in person due to unforeseen illness, incapacity or because of their employment/occupation and who have missed the earlier deadline.
+They may apply for an Emergency proxy up until 5pm on polling day.
+Emergency application forms which must be attested by a suitably qualified person and are available from the Electoral Registration Officer at the Town Hall as above.

 Once you have registered as a postal or proxy voter you will be sent a letter of confirmation of your registration.
 When an election is called you will also get a communication from the Returning Officer to remind you how you have chosen to vote at the election.
 This communication may be in the format of a traditional poll card or it may be a letter and it will give you the option to change your mind about having a postal or proxy vote.
 It will tell you the deadline for cancelling or changing your absent vote registration (see above).